nmeum/quebex/README.md

 	$ git config --local core.hooksPath .githooks

+### License

+This project uses the [REUSE Specification] to indicated used software license.

 [^1]: At the time of writing, KLEE recommends LLVM 13 and the current version is LLVM 20.
 [QBE]: https://c9x.me/compile/
 [QBE vs LLVM]: https://c9x.me/compile/doc/llvm.html